makersacademy/rps-challenge/README.md

 Test green.

+#### Refactoring Controller and Views to use Model well

 - Views erb tags use @game and method calls to get values for names and choices.

-- Created an instance variable @game assigned to Game.instance in a before block so to DRY up routes.
+- Created an instance variable @game assigned with Game.instance in a before block so to DRY up routes.

--